ma-compbio/SNIPER/README.md

 `python sniper_train.py <input_hic_path> <target_hic_path> <annotation_path> [options]`

 `input_hic_path` is the file path to the .hic file of the downsampled training Hi-C matrix. `target_hic_path` is the path to the .hic file of the dense target Hi-C matrix.
-We have provided GM12878's ground truth annotations in .mat format in SNIPER's root directory.
+We have provided GM12878's ground truth annotations in .mat format in SNIPER's root directory. `annotation_path` is the path to a .mat file of the GM12878 annotations published by Rao et al. (2014).
+We have included a .mat file of their annotations in the root directory of this repository (`labels.mat`).

 To **apply** SNIPER to another cell line, run the following python command: